7.1 A/B Testing

 As the test runs, all visitors to the Acme Cables site are bucketed into a variation.
 They are equally divided between the red button page and the original page.

-Once enough visitors have run through the test, the Acme team ends the test and is able to declare a winner.
-The results show that 4.5 percent of visitors clicked on the red “Buy” button, and 1 percent clicked on the original version.
-The red “Buy” button led to a significant uplift in conversion rate, so Acme then redesigns their product pages accordingly.
-In subsequent A/B tests, Acme will apply the insight that red buttons convert better on their site than grey buttons.
+Once enough visitors have run through the test, the Acme team ends it and declares a winner.
+The results show that 4.5 percent of visitors clicked the red “Buy” button, against 1 percent for the original — a large enough gap, on enough visitors, to trust.
+Acme redesigns its product pages accordingly, and carries the lesson that red buttons convert better than grey on its site into later tests.

 How to